No 9/11 hacking probe details revealed to families

-WASHINGTON U.S. Attorney General Eric Holder on Wednesday met family members of those killed during the September 11 attacks but offered no details about a probe of whether reporters for News Corp tried to hack the victims' phones.
+WASHINGTON, Aug 24 U.S. Attorney General Eric Holder on Wednesday met family members of those killed during the Sept.
+11 attacks but offered no details about a probe of whether reporters for News Corp (NWSA.O) tried to hack the victims' phones.

 The Justice Department has been looking into an unconfirmed report by Britain's Daily Mirror newspaper that reporters at the rival News of the World had offered to pay a New York police officer for private phone records of some victims of the 2001 attacks.